WHERE IS YOUR WEDDING GARMENT?

 God’s righteousness (the wedding garment) is available to all men as a gift.
 As a gift, it is absolutely free, and can only be received by pure faith in the Lord Jesus Christ and His finished work (2 Cor.
 5:21, Eph.
 2:8-9).

-It is either you receive God’s righteousness (the wedding garment) by faith alone in Jesus Christ and His redemptive work, or you cling to your own righteousness (filthy, stinking rag) by the works of the law.
-You cannot have both!
+It is either you receive and cling to God’s righteousness (the wedding garment) by faith alone in Jesus Christ and His redemptive work, or you cling to your own righteousness (filthy, stinking rag) by the works of the law.
+You cannot cling to both in God’s presence or in your relationship with God!

 30 What shall we say then?
 That Gentiles, who did not pursue righteousness, have attained to righteousness, even the righteousness of faith;